ritaturk/xenko-docs/manual/getting-started/use-assets.md

 ## Loading Assets from code

-It is also possible to load Assets from code.
-The code below shows you an example of this:
+It is also possible to load Assets from script using the [ContentManager] object, as shown by the code below:

 ```cs